initionsAG/ssis-dataConverter-component/README.md

 	- If input is NULL then return the date 2000-01-01
 	- If conversion is not possible then return the date 2099-12-31
 - The 'numeric_string_column' of datatype string is converted to numeric(5,2) and named numeric_column
-	- If input is a valid numeric then return it as numeric
+	- If input can be converted into a valid numeric value then return the numeric value
 	- If input is NULL then return the number 0,0
 	- If conversion is not possible then return the number -1